damianhakert/damianhakert.github.io/source/_posts/2015-12-07-why-we-shift-objectives-and-not-release-dates-at-gitlab.markdown

 * It gives open source projects a leading edge which increases adoption and participation.
 Predictable, frequent releases are crucial for open source projects: People don’t want to help and contribute on a project which is dead or stalled.
 * There are also advantages for the core developers.
 It promotes working with passion in periods of intense activity then celebration and relaxation.

 Recently, Michael Walsh of Enovate Design posted [a review of GitLab](https://www.enovate.co.uk/web-design-blog/2015/11/25/gitlab-review/).
 He mentioned the release date as a benefit, and I asked him how it affects his own work.
-He said it wasn't so much that it affected his own work...
+He said it wasn't so much that it affected his own work.

 > "I like the regularity of monthly releases (the 22nd is a date I look forward to!) and it's a routine now to check the release blog post.
-The monthly releases certainly focusses my attention on GitLab more compared with other services that have no/little consistency to the timing of their releases." [see comment in context](https://www.enovate.co.uk/web-design-blog/2015/11/25/gitlab-review/#comment-2379718375)
+The monthly releases certainly focuses my attention on GitLab more compared with other services that have no/little consistency to the timing of their releases." [see comment in context](https://www.enovate.co.uk/web-design-blog/2015/11/25/gitlab-review/#comment-2379718375)

 He knows when it's coming out, and it's nice to think that it's a day he looks forward to.

 ## How does a time-based release promote quality?

-Time-based release cycles promote discipline, emphasize quality and increase motivation.
+Time-based release cycles promote discipline, emphasize quality, and increase motivation.

 Dmitriy had a good metaphor, he compared it to going to the gym.
 It’s better to get to the gym for part of your training plan, instead of skipping it because you don’t have time to do the entire thing.
 It promotes discipline.